(Reading time: 6 min)

 Did you know that your mind can have a significant influence on your weight?
-And have you tried every possible diet on the planet, yet find yourself craving sugar and unhealthy snacks?
-Did you try to get rid of the food cravings but felt powerless?
-Often deep rooted beliefs and unconscious blocks stand in the way of weight loss and often lead to food addictions and various eating disorders.
+Maybe you have tried every possible diet on the planet, yet you find yourself craving sugar and unhealthy snacks.
+You have tried to get rid of food cravings, but you feel powerless?
+Deep rooted beliefs and unconscious blocks stand in the way of weight loss and can often lead to food addictions and various eating disorders.

-This short video will give you powerful insights on the link between weight issues and the mind.
-Watch Marisa Peer, world-renowned therapist and the founder of Rapid Transformational Therapy (RTT™), sharing the best weight loss tips to effortlessly achieve and maintain your perfect weight forever.
+This short video will give you powerful insights on the relationship between weight issues and the mind.
+Watch my wonderful teacher Marisa Peer, world-renowned therapist and the founder of Rapid Transformational Therapy (RTT™), sharing the best weight loss tips to effortlessly achieve and maintain your perfect weight forever.

 BINGE EATING DISORDER (BED)